Care Quality Commission

 The CQC's stated role is to make sure that hospitals, care homes, dental and general practices and other care services in England provide people with safe, effective and high-quality care, and to encourage those providers to improve.
 It carries out this role through checks during the registration process which all new care services must complete, as well as through inspections and monitoring of a range of data sources that can indicate problems with services.

 Part of the commission's remit is protecting the interests of people whose rights have been restricted under the Mental Health Act.

 History

-Until 31 March 2009, regulation of health and adult social care in England was carried out by the Healthcare Commission and the Commission for Social Care Inspection.
-The Mental Health Act Commission had monitoring functions with regard to the operation of the Mental Health Act 1983.

-The commission was established as a single, integrated regulator for England's health and adult social care services by the Health and Social Care Act 2008 to replace these three bodies.
+Until 31 March 2009, regulation of health and adult social care in England was carried out by the Healthcare Commission and the Commission for Social Care Inspection, and the Mental Health Act Commission had monitoring functions with regard to the operation of the Mental Health Act 1983.
+The Care Quality Commission was established as an integrated regulator for England's health and adult social care services by the Health and Social Care Act 2008 to replace these three bodies.
 The commission was created in shadow form on 1 October 2008 and began operating on 1 April 2009.